tableau-mkt/tech-assess-2021q3/modules/custom/pjg_tech_assessment/README.md

 At the moment, there is not much error handling.
 I would certainly update that so that there's better monitoring as to when/how the ajax function is falling over.

+I would also move more configuration information to the config file (for example https://dev-tech-homework.pantheonsite.io).

 The http trigger for the ___ function is rather slow.
 I would update the guzzle request to be asynchronous so that other functionality does not halt while we wait for a response.